scipopt/gcg/doc/resources/devs/howtouse/conduct-experiments.md

 what you are filtering for, there are different options one usually takes:

 -   In some cases, you have the objective to solve a given set of instances quicker.
-In this case, you can just **assemble the set using these exact instances**.
-However, to show that your changes do not influence other instances negatively, you should also test using a @ref general-purpose-testsets "general-purpose testset".
+In this case, you can just **assemble the set using these exact instances**, e.g. because you already have them lieing around.
+However, to show that your changes do not influence other instances negatively, you should also test using a
+    @ref general-purpose-testsets "general-purpose testset".
--   In most cases, you will know some properties that the instances have to fulfill, but don't have instances at hand.
+-   In most cases, you will know some properties (the most common property being a sufficiently low, but not too low runtime) that the instances have to fulfill, but don't have instances at hand.
 For this case, using our **[strIPlib](https://striplib.or.rwth-aachen.de)** (structured integer programming library), you can **filter for a range of different characteristics** to get a set of instances.
+    If you don't want to use the web frontend, please refer to our guide on @ref testset-selection.
 -   In some cases, you do not know anything about how the changes might affect GCG's behavior.
 For these, we have some (partly very specific) **predefined testset files** inside the folder `/check/testset` (in particular, the @ref general-purpose-testsets "general-purpose testsets"